 other reported income that is not consistent and recurring, and

-the total amount of obligations on mortgages or notes that are payable in less than one year.
+the total amount of obligations on mortgages, notes, or bonds that are payable in less than one year.

 These adjustments are not required for lines of credit or if there is evidence that these obligations roll over regularly and/or the business has sufficient liquid assets to cover them.